 Located at the edge of the campus to the west of the Pierce building, the Gladys Aylward Hall provides residential space for over 300 people.
 Providence occupies the northern wing of the building with men on the first floor and women on the second.
 Rooms consist mainly of two-person rooms complete with beds, desks, and ample storage space.
 Each hall has a spacious common restroom.
 In addition to residences, Aylward provides a well-stocked weight room, a number of community rooms, community kitchen facilities and barbeque, and mail service.
 Located on the north edge of campus along Elizabeth Street, Townsend Hall provides additional residential space.
 It boasts a newly renovated quad style living and a spacious inner courtyard.

 Providence Christian College is located on a historic college campus in a quiet neighborhood of Pasadena, California.
 With the San Gabriel Mountains as a backdrop, the campus is positioned only 3.5 miles from downtown Pasadena and about 15 miles from downtown Los Angeles.

 Housing for new students is reserved through the enrollment deposit payment.
 Returning students reserve housing through the housing deposit submitted along with their housing requests in the spring semester.
 All students must maintain a housing security deposit with the business office throughout their time at Providence as well.
 This deposit is refunded at the conclusion of the student’s time at Providence after all room damages, library fines, and other account balances with the college have been paid.

-Courses available 10Accounting and Finance 1 Business and Management 1 Creative Arts & Design 1 Education and Teaching 1 English Language 1 Humanities & Social Sciences 5 Mass Communication & Media 1
+Courses available 10Accounting & Finance 1 Business, Management 1 Creative Arts & Design 1 Education and Teaching 1 English Language 1 Humanities & Social Sciences 5 Mass Communication & Media 1

 Be the first one!